kseifo/Natural-Language-Inference/model_cards/SolutionB_modelcard.md

 <!-- This should describe any evaluation data used (e.g., the development/validation set provided). -->

-The training data consists of 24,432 pairs of texts provided by the COMP34812 Team, with each pair including a hypothesis, a premise, and a prediction column.
-The prediction column indicates whether the hypothesis is entailed by the premise.
+A development set amounting to 6,736 pairs of texts provided by the COMP34812 Team, with each pair including a hypothesis, a premise, and a prediction column.

 #### Metrics